Finding A Psychiatrist: What To Look For In Psychiatry Professionals

 Article Visual

 Finally, you might consider asking how often a psychiatrist can meet with you and how easy or difficult it may be to schedule sessions.
-The preferred frequency of appointments may vary from person to person, so you may want to see if their availability aligns with your needs.
-Some providers, like therapy psychiatrists, may offer talk therapy as part of their services, whereas others may only offer medication management, diagnosis, and quick check-ins.
+The preferred frequency of psychiatric appointments may vary from person to person, so you may want to see if the psychiatrist's availability aligns with your needs.
+Some psychiatrists, may offer talk therapy as part of their services, whereas other psychiatrists may only offer medication management, diagnosis, and quick check-ins.

 Depending on your concerns and preferences, you may find that you want to try other mental health treatment options or work with other mental health professionals in addition to psychiatry.
 For instance, as the American Psychological Association notes, for depression, there is “some evidence that combining psychotherapy and medications may be more effective than either treatment alone,” and for anxiety disorders, “research generally shows that psychotherapy is more effective than medications.”